Blessdcode/User-Directory/README.md

 ### userCollection

-User collection displays fetched user that are pass via props from user directory in form of grid including those save in localstorage.
+User collection displays fetched user that are pass via props from user directory component and its in display in grid for good ui experience.

 ### Toolbar